R-Pi-Cubed/PiCubed-Docs/pi-config.md

 nav_order: 3
 description: How to configure your Raspberry Pi
 ---
-'sudo nano /boot/firmware/config.txt'
+sudo nano /boot/firmware/config.txt

-'#Disable the Wifi and Bluetooth dtoverlay=disable-wifi dtoverlay=disable-bluetooth
+#Disable the Wifi and Bluetooth
+dtoverlay=disable-wifi
+dtoverlay=disable-bluetooth